 Hello everyone!
 Today’s post on A Girl’s Guide to Home DIY describes How to Replace Kitchen Cabinet Hardware.
 You don’t need any special skills for this, other than using a drill and a screwdriver.

-Hello everyone!
-We are so close to being done with refinishing your kitchen cabinets! ( If you missed the first few posts, please check them out here: Starting the Renovation, Before you Start, Cleaning and Sanding, and Priming & Painting.)
-Today we’re going to talk about replacing your kitchen cabinet hardware.
+If you’ve been following along with Painting our Kitchen Cabinets, we are so close to being done with refinishing your kitchen cabinets! ( If you missed the first few posts, please check them out here: Starting the Renovation, Before you Start, Cleaning and Sanding, and Priming & Painting.)

-Now, if you already love your existing hardware, or want to save up some money to replace them in the future, then go ahead and skip down to Step 11 to reinstalling your hardware and hanging your cabinet doors and drawers.
+Now, for those of you painting your kitchen cabinets, if you already love your existing hardware, or want to save up some money to replace them in the future, then go ahead and skip down to Step 2 to reinstalling your hardware and hanging your cabinet doors and drawers.

 But, if you’re like me and are looking for a complete makeover for your cabinets, you’re probably looking at changing at your hardware.
 My old hardware were these Liberty Classic Round knobs in nickel.
 There’s nothing wrong with them at all, but they just didn’t give the personality I wanted my cabinets to have.

 Choosing Kitchen Cabinet Hardware